• Menu

 We began our day winding our way through the congested, but comfortable streets of downtown Basseterre.
 It was a Monday morning after all, and there were a number of students headed to class, workers to their places of employment and as we passed by, we got a good feel for the vibe of the capital city.
 We made our way to Circus Plaza, a miniature version of Picadilly Circus, with the Berkeley Memorial Clock in the center of the roundabout.
 In addition, we saw the beautiful stone co-cathedral and began to work our way to the coastline and out of the city as Thenford provided us with a commanding scenic view of the city with neighboring island, Nevis off in the distance.

-The Hot Pools - Roseau, Dominica
+The Boiling Pools - Roseau, Dominica

-The Hot Pools – Roseau, Dominica
+The Boiling Pools – Roseau, Dominica

 As we headed out of the city, Thenford provided us with a treasure trove of information about the island, its people, industry, education, and much more.
 The time seemed to pass quickly as soon we were at our first stop of the day, Romney Manor.
 The manor was once owned my the great-great grandfather of Thomas Jefferson (so we’re going way back in the time machine here, folks) and was also the first location on the island to emancipate slaves in the year 1834, going against British guidance.